Pepsi Arena, Albany, NY

 Extended jam.

-Notes: Saw It Again featured an extended jam.
+Notes: Trey teased Super Bad in 2001.
+Saw It Again contained an extended jam.
 Piper included a distinct Birds of a Feather tease, several months before the song actually debuted.
 The jam after Caspian ended bore a similarity to Llama.
 Antelope contained a Buried Alive tease from Trey.
 The opening act was J. Willis Pratt & We're Bionic.

 This show was part of the "1997 Fall Tour (a.k.a.
 Phish Destroys America)."

 The second set has what looks like a really pedestrian setlist, but rises above that handicap in fine Fall '97 fashion.
 Saw It Again (much like Carini tends to) rumbles and snarls and then morphs into a slower jam that lets Trey abuse his guitar during the solo.
 The jam then cools out, almost ambient style, before Piper rises out of the ashes.
 And this Piper is a upper percentile version, as the Piper jam gets fast and furious (you can hear Mike's bass, somewhat muddy in the AUD version, working double time), then starts peeling off layers and goes double time for a hot minute, then shifts back into hard rocking mode, *then* cools down and lets Page drive the car, THEN rips back into another ferocious jam before finally relaxing and heading into Swept Away.
 There's a lot going on in this Piper, and it should be heard to be believed; it's a fine companion to the beloved 7/6/98 version.
 Swept Away/Steep are a nice breather for both band and audience...and then they go into Prince Caspian.